KTH/devops-course/README.md

 ### Week 1 (26/8 13h-15h): Introduction (mandatory)
 * Preparatory reading: [DevOps principles](https://www.atlassian.com/devops/what-is-devops) and [demo](https://youtu.be/qcm0rG8EKXI)
-* Course introduction by Larissa Schmid (Teaching philosophy, [flipped classroom](https://en.wikipedia.org/wiki/Flipped_classroom), Expectations, Team, Agenda, Grading, Communication, Infrastructure, Master's theses and Research)
+* Course introduction by Larissa Schmid (Teaching philosophy, interactive classroom, Expectations, Team, Agenda, Grading, Communication, Infrastructure, Master's theses and Research)
 * Goals: watch the repo, register one first task as a pull request on this repo.
 * Seminar on 28/8, 03/09: Open schedule - discuss your goals for the course, your planned tasks, and any other questions you may have.